-But if you are wanting to gain access to information from the latest censuses then this option is certain,y available to you.
+But if you are wanting to gain access to information from the latest censuses then this option is certainly available to you.

 Why pay for your genealogy research?

-So sometimes when I have not found my ancestor through say Ancestry then I have tried my luck with Find My Past.
-This has helped me on a number of occasions.
-Of course it is your choice how you search for your family history records but I thought that I would share this tip with you.
+Of course, it is your choice how you search for your family history records but I thought that I would share this tip with you.